 Palliative surgery is sometimes performed to relieve symptoms such as jaundice and blockage of the stomach or duodenum (the upper part of the small intestine).
 There are a few common types of palliative surgery:

-- Biliary bypass surgery reroutes the flow of bile around a tumor blocking the bile duct (a tube that carries bile from the gallbladder to the duodenum).
+- Biliary bypass surgery may be performed if the tumor is blocking the bile duct (a tube that carries bile from the gallbladder to the duodenum).
+The surgery reroutes the flow of bile around the tumor.

 - Duodenal bypass surgery (gastrojejunostomy) may be performed if the tumor blocks the duodenum; the surgery allows food to pass from the stomach directly into the small bowel.